orientechnologies/orientdb-docs/Tutorial-Relationships.md

 The relational model (and RDBMS - relational database management systems) has long been thought to be the best way to handle relationships.
 Graph databases suggest a more modern approach to this topic.

-Most database developers are familiar with the relational model given it's 30+ years of dominance, spreading over generations of developers.
+Most database developers are familiar with the relational model given its 30+ years of dominance, spreading over generations of developers.
 Let's review how these systems manage relationships.
 As an example, we will use the relationships between the Customer and Address tables.

 ### 1-to-1 relationship